Jakhotiya/ast-practice-tasks/readme.md

 12. If a class extends another class, print the parent class name.
 13. Print the fully qualified name of the class

+There is one task above for building program by hand-coding it's AST.
+Why would you do such a thing?
+I generated *find maximum from array* program by writing the AST.
+While doing this I had to go through all the available Expression and Statements.
+I was searching for which nodes to use.
+Sometimes I had to generate the AST and take a hint.
+While doing this I got very familiar with different nodes and properties they have.

+I feel this level of comfort is important before moving on to building tools with AST's.
+If you were to write a phpstan/phan/phpmd plugin and you were frustrated with basics, you would give up.

 ## Recommended reading
 1. [Crafting Interpreters](https://craftinginterpreters.com/)
 2. [Writing an Interpreter in Go](https://interpreterbook.com/)